sensuikan1973/flutter_expensive_native_embedding_journey/slide/pages/journey_platform-specific_APIs.md

 ## Use Case

-As the term implies, it is used to call <UniqueTerm val="platform-specific APIs"/>.
+As the term implies, it is used to call <UniqueTechnicalTerm val="platform-specific APIs"/>.
 A few examples include the use of [security-scoped bookmarks](https://pub.dev/packages/macos_secure_bookmarks) and [file_selector](https://pub.dev/packages/file_selector).

 ---